Erika Lauren Wasilewski: Reality television

 During her senior year, Wasilewski responded to a casting call for the 23rd season MTV reality television program The Real World, which she viewed as a way to break into the entertainment industry.
 In her audition video, she described herself as a "rock 'n' roll singer-songwriter with a little bit of sass."
 She was cast in the season, which was set in Washington D.C., and featured her living with several other cast members in a 10,800-square-foot house in Dupont Circle for three months in 2009.

 MTV's biographical information for her described her as a singer/songwriter who enjoyed being the center of attention, both professionally and personally.
 She was also indicated to be a guitarist.
 Her bio also stated that she had a history of childhood loneliness and depression, and that her lingering need for affection was evident in her relationship with her boyfriend Ian, from whom separation was difficult during her time in Washington.
 In the premiere episode, she was indicated to be in a group called Hawkeye.

 However, from the beginning of filming, Wasilewski found the experience to be more difficult than she had anticipated.
 During the course of the season, she expressed frustration and discomfort in regard to her musical plans, her recurring depression, and her presence in the house, and eventually moved out in Episode 12.
 She later described her exit from the show with a laugh, saying, "I'm sometimes known as the girl who cried all the time on the show.
 There's no way to prepare for that invasion of privacy."

 Radio and music

 Wasilewski served as a co-host on The Alan Cox Show, an afternoon drive hot talk program on Cleveland rock station WMMS (100.7 FM).

-During her time as the lead singer of the now-defunct band Hawkeye, the band released itsdebut LP Ruthless on July 16, 2013.
+During her time as the lead singer of the now-defunct band Hawkeye, the band released its debut LP Ruthless on July 16, 2013.
 Wasilewski was also a member of the cover band Pop Vulture.